arthexis/Tome/Mysteries/Principia/2 Copas: Mystery of Vessels.md

 __On a miss__, choose one anyways but something goes wrong, __mark experience__.

-### Enhancement Rites
+### Embodiment Rites

-The following are common enhancement rites:
+The following are common embodiment rites:

 * Imbibing a substance that alters your perception or state of mind.
 * Preparing and consuming something a ceremonial meal.